xeolabs/xeoEngine-experiment/README.md

 At this early stage, xeoEngine is in a state of flux as I explore what kind of functionality I should put in the actors, but over time it should settle down into something that other people can build on.
-Please hit the [issue tracker](https://github.com/xeolabs/xeoEngine/issues) if you have any suggestions.
+Please hit the [issue tracker](https://github.com/xeolabs/xeoEngine/issues) if you have any ideas.

 ## Concept